darapumahesh99/AspNetCoreGitApp/README.md

 # _viewStart file in Asp net core =>
 common code in views will be written here => if we don't want this common code in some views then override(Layout=null) in that particular view. we can use different _viewstart files for different views

+# _viewImports file
+to import common libraries among views

+# viewBag
+=> used to pass data from action to view
+=> this type of data binding is known as loosely binding => we can pass any type of data
+=> viewbag use dynamic property.
+Syntax: ViewBag.PropertyName = data; and use this in view as (@ViewBag.PropertyName) => we can pass data in viewBag with or without model => the scope of ViewBag is current action method to view